pajtai/todo.yaml/README.md

 ## Configuration

+The app will listen on `process.env.PORT`, or, if that's not present, `3000`.

 To interactively configure your `todo.yaml`, run `todo configure`.

 The interactive configuration will automatically set the following for you based on your choices: